As the United States and Cuba move toward full diplomatic relations, will Cuban art become the next big thing in the art world?

 Cernuda has a long and storied history in Cuban art.
 His gallery—Cernuda Arte, in Coral Gables, Florida—and his Cuban booth at fairs such as Art Wynwood in Miami in February, are possible only because he won a lawsuit against the US government in 1989, when the US Customs Service confiscated post-revolution Cuban art works in his possession.
 The government said he and others had violated the Trading With the Enemy Act.

 US courts ruled in 1989 and 1990 that the George H.W.
 Bush administration’s ban on the importation of art from Cuba had violated a 1988 amendment to the Trading With the Enemy Act and the First Amendment guarantee of a free flow of information.

 Those rulings forced the Treasury Department to license art dealers including Cernuda to bring Cuban works of art into the United States, although the works have had to travel through third countries to get here.
-The government said he had violated the Trading With the Enemy Act

 The rulings also made art the only thing that American travelers to Cuba have been able to bring home continuously without fear of confiscation.
 Even when the US government banned the import of Cuban rum and cigars, US travelers could still bring home art.